Ranger-4297/Ranger-4297/README.md

 You may know me?
 I'm Rhyker!
 Or by my online alias, Ranger!
-I'm a 15 year old pupil in a highschool in the UK, Wales.
+I'm a 15 year old pupil in highschool in the UK, Wales.
 I'm a Discord enthusiast and user.
 And have been since 2016
 I know my way around the site very well, and I'm ex-staff in alot of servers!
 Including [Chill & Advice](https://discord.gg/advice) a mental health community!

-I'm not very knowledgable with codeing or scripting, the only thing I enjoy having a crack at are custom commands for a bot named YAGPDB on Discord *heh*
+I'm not extremely knowledgable with coding or scripting, the only thing I enjoy having a crack at are custom commands for a bot named YAGPDB on Discord *heh*

 ## Here are some facts about me!